kata-ai/kata-platform-docs/docs/tutorial/fb-messenger-integration.md

 ![fb-19](./images/fb-messenger-integration/fb-19.png)

-Choose “Send Message” in “Contact you” section.
+Choose "Send Message" in "Contact you" section.

 ![fb-20](./images/fb-messenger-integration/fb-20.png)

 Almost there!
 You are ready to test the bot.
-Go to home on your Facebook page and click “Send Message” button.
-You will be provided several options to continue, then click “Test button”.
-Try to chat “info cuaca” keyword to train the bot response.
+Go to home on your Facebook page and click "Send Message" button.
+You will be provided several options to continue, then click "Test button".
+Try to chat "info cuaca" keyword to train the bot response.

 ![fb-21](./images/fb-messenger-integration/fb-21.png)

-Congratulation !
-Your bot is working well and you may try it in Facebook Messenger platform, both mobile and website.
+Congratulations!
+Your bot is now connected to Facebook Messenger platform.